Atlin, the most northwesterly town in British Columbia, is located 106 miles southeast of Whitehorse, YT on the eastern shore of Atlin Lake.

 - The MV Tarahne, built at Atlin in 1916 by White Pass & Yukon Route, carried passengers and freight from Atlin to Scotia Bay until 1936.

-- Atlin Arts & Music Festival July 8–10, 2016; music, art and film in a family-friendly environment.
+- Atlin Arts & Music Festival takes place annually, the second weekend in July; music, art and film in a family-friendly environment.
 Make reservations for festival dates early, the town fills up quickly.

 - The Globe Theatre, built in 1917.